unixorn/awesome-zsh-plugins/README.md

 * [depot-tools](https://github.com/jgrowl/depot_tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
 * [ghost-zeus](https://github.com/fontno/ghost_zeus) - zsh plugin that lets you use zeus with normal rails commands
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used git commands
-* [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts I've collected over time.
+* [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts packaged as a plugin.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Adds ability to open a folder in your current branch on GitHub.
 * [gitignore.plugin.zsh](https://github.com/voronkovich/gitignore.plugin.zsh) - zsh plugin for creating `.gitignore` files
 * [goenv](https://github.com/bbenne10/goenv) - Antigen plugin to manage $GOPATH similarly to Python's virtualenvwrapper